 - Smug Snake: He speaks arrogantly about his abilities in his "work".

 - Torture Technician: He trained Stamper in the many methods of torture, especially chakra torture, which involves inflicting the maximum amount of pain on the body's most vital areas, but he considers torture as a hobby, actually.

-Played by: Joe Don BakerThe CIA agent appears again, coming up to James, welcoming him after James successfully retrieved a GPS encoder from Carver's office.
+Played by: Joe Don BakerThe CIA agent from GoldenEye appears again, coming up to James, welcoming him after James successfully retrieved a GPS encoder from Carver's office.
 He is last seen looking at Bond leaving to look at the wreck not leaving "without saying goodbye".